 To accomplish these tasks, we've structured our work into the following work packages:

 Enforcing strict guidelines on data protection and field testing to ensure the highest standards of safety and protection of the environment and personal data.

-Provide the overall internal management of the project, to establish the administrative procedures for the project and to be the liaison between the project, its partners and the European Commission.
+Providing the overall internal management of the project, establishing the administrative procedures for the consortium and liasing between the project, its partners and the European Commission.

-Identify and test innovative product designs to decouple plastics production from fossil feedstock.
+Identifying and testing innovative product designs to decouple plastic production from fossil feedstock.

-Testing materials identified and designed in WP3, as well as making policy recommendations in line with the EU plastics and circular economy strategy.
+Testing the materials which have been identified and designed in WP3, as well as making policy recommendations in line with the EU Plastics and Circular Economy Strategy.

-Development of new business models issued on bio-based plastic products, documenting and demonstrating the benefits of the new bio-based plastics economy, supporting innovative policies, regulatory and incentive efforts to make circular strategies replicable and market efficient.
+Developing new business models for bio-based plastic products, documenting and demonstrating the benefits of the new bio-based plastics economy, supporting innovative policies, regulations and incentives to make circular strategies replicable and market efficient.

 Using state-of-the-art environmental life cycle assessment (LCA) and life cycle costing (LCC) tools to evaluate the environmental and economic performance of the products and value chains developed in the project.

-Coordination of all procedures related to information and promotion of the project, the communication of its activities, and a broad network of dissemination partners, a strategy for the promotion of the project and the dissemination of results, vis-a-vis a possible replicability elsewhere.
+Coordinating all procedures related to information and promotion of the project, the communication of its activities, dissemination of results, and engaging a broad network of dissemination partners, vis-à-vis a possible replicability elsewhere.